Cross-Domain Few-Shot Learning with Coalescent Projections and Latent Space Reservation: The proposed method

 \section{The proposed method}

-Our method has two aspects.
-First, we introduce \Gls{cp} to rectify the attention of every head in the attention modules at every layer, which is more robust than plain prompts to overfitting.
-Second, we train those parameters to reserve the latent space by utilizing the pseudo-novel classes generated at both the input and latent space levels.
+Our method has two major components.
+First, we introduce \Gls{cp} to calibrate each head's attention in the attention module at each layer, making it more robust to overfitting than soft prompts.
+Second, we train those parameters to reserve the latent space by leveraging pseudo-novel classes generated at both the input and latent space levels.